 For more information on how to prepare, the forecasters suggested people visit ready.gov, getagameplan.org, and redcross.org.

-John R. Ellement can be reached at firstname.lastname@example.org.
-Follow him on Twitter @JREbosglobe.
-Martin Finucane can be reached at email@example.com.
-Brittany Bowker can be reached at firstname.lastname@example.org.
-Follow her on Twitter @brittbowker.
-Travis Andersen can be reached at email@example.com.
-Follow him on Twitter @TAGlobe.
-Laura Krantz can be reached at firstname.lastname@example.org.
-Follow her on Twitter @laurakrantz.
+John R. Ellement can be reached at email@example.com.
+Follow him @JREbosglobe.
+Martin Finucane can be reached at firstname.lastname@example.org.
+Brittany Bowker can be reached at email@example.com.
+Follow her @brittbowker and also on Instagram @brittbowker.
+Travis Andersen can be reached at firstname.lastname@example.org.
 Nick Stoico can be reached at email@example.com.
-Follow him on Twitter @NickStoico.
+Follow him @NickStoico.